smuellerDD/leancrypto/linux_kernel/README.md

 	2. Get public key:
 		`crypto_kpp_generate_public_key(req->src = NULL, req->dst = PK)`

-	3. Send the Kyber PK to the responder and retrieve the Kyber CT from the responder.
+	3. Send the Kyber PK to the responder and retrieve the ML-KEM CT from the responder.

 	4. Calculate shared secret:
 		`crypto_kpp_compute_shared_secret(req->src = CT, req->dst = SS)`

-* Acting as Responder of a Kyber KEM operation:
+* Acting as Responder of a ML-KEM operation:

 	1. Generate new keypair: `crypto_kpp_set_secret(tfm, NULL, 0);`
 	   Note, it is permissible to also set an externally-provided key here.